 ADV 2100 ADVERTISING SALES AND MEDIA PLANNING (3 credits)

-Students examine various media available to the contemporary advertiser, including traditional media newspapers, magazines, outof-home, radio, television, direct mail, and new media opportunities in the constantly evolving digital environment, as well as related initiatives such as viral marketing and guerrilla marketing.
+Students examine various media available to the contemporary advertiser, including traditional media newspapers, magazines, out-of-home, radio, television, direct mail and new media opportunities in the constantly evolving digital environment.
+The course will also cover related initiatives, such as viral marketing and guerrilla marketing.
 In addition to analysis of the message delivery platform, research techniques that support message placement including primary and secondary research methodologies are examined as students become familiar with construction of a media plan.
 Students will discover the relationship between financially accountable budget planning and the media mix with the goal of reaching maximum communications objectives.
 Students will experience what it is like to be on the other side of the table as they learn how to sell the various media outlets and media planning strategies to buyers.

 ADV 2150 ADVERTISING CREATIVE PROCESS AND DESIGN (3 credits)

-An examination of the nature and importance and applications of the creative process, complemented by a series of exercises, discussions, and exposure to a variety of stimuli organized and presented in such a way as to help each student maximize his/her creative abilities at work, at home, and in the community.
-In this course students will analyze elements of an ad including layout, fonts, color, casting, lighting, and images, and how these communicate with a target audience.
+An examination of the nature and importance and applications of the creative process, complemented by a series of exercises, discussions and exposure to a variety of stimuli organized and presented to help each student maximize his/her creative abilities at work, at home and in the community.
+In this course, students will analyze elements of an ad including layout, fonts, color, casting, lighting and images, and how these communicate with a target audience.

 ADV 2310 NEW MEDIA STRATEGIES AND TACTICS (3 credits)

-The advertising field today deals with communicating with a target audience through many other adverting vehicles rather than the traditional print and broadcast.
-Guerilla marketing, the digital age of advertising, and interactive and viral advertising are now considered mainstream media when communicating with a target audience.
-This course introduces students to the concepts and use of new media including: viral marketing, digital media, guerilla marketing, social networking, and viral advertising.
-Through this course students will learn forms of media and unconventional systems for communication/promotions that rely on time, energy, and imagination rather than a big marketing budget.
+The advertising field today deals with communicating with a target audience through many advertising vehicles besides traditional print and broadcast.
+Guerilla marketing, the digital age of advertising and interactive and viral advertising are now considered mainstream media when communicating with a target audience.
+This course introduces students to the concepts and use of new media including: viral marketing, digital media, guerilla marketing, social networking and viral advertising.
+Through this course, students will learn forms of media and unconventional systems for communication/promotions that rely on time, energy and imagination rather than a big marketing budget.

 Prerequisite: ADV 1100